 “You don’t have no job, Tommy!” was a common phrase you heard on the hit ’90’s TV sitcom, “Martin” with Martin Lawrence, Tisha Campbell-Martin, Tichina Arnold and Carl Anthony Payne.
-Thomas Mikal Ford who played Tommy Strawn, Martin’s main man on the show may have appeared to be perpetually unemployed on Martin, but in real life, that image was the source of endless anguish.
+The late Thomas Mikal Ford who played Tommy Strawn, Martin’s main man on the show may have appeared to be perpetually unemployed on Martin, but in real life, that image was the source of endless anguish.

 “We got back for our second season, and we hadn’t been back for several months,” explains Ford.
 “And we’re sitting around doing a table read [of the script] and the idea comes up: Maybe Martin meets Tommy after work.”

 “And then Martin stops reading and goes, ‘Wait a minute.
 Tommy, what the hell do you do?’

 “He wasn’t in character; he was being Martin.
 He says, ‘You have a job?’